sadekbaroudi/vik/README.md

 4. Inclusion of the VIK logo on the PCB

 > **Note**
-> If you want to jump straight to the guide to support VIK using Kicad, go to [Implementation with Kicad](#implementation-with-Kicad)
+> Adding support for VIK is as simple as adding a symbol and footprint, provided in this repository, followed by some basic wiring.
+If you want to jump straight to the guide to do this using Kicad, go to [Implementation with Kicad](#implementation-with-Kicad)

 ## Renders